 where $\boldsymbol{u}_{T}$ is the spatial snapshot at time $T$.
 Since all matrix multiplications are achieved through local tensor contractions, the computational complexity of the MPS-DMD algorithm scales logarithmically with both $N_x$ and $N_t$.
-This is in contrast with Ref.~\cite{klus2018tensor}, which features a runtime scaling linearly with the number of snapshots $N_t$.
+This is in contrast to Ref.~\cite{klus2018tensor}, which has runtime scaling linearly with the number of snapshots $N_t$.

-Now, we discuss the various methods for obtaining the MPS space-time encoding of the snapshot matrices.
+\paragraph{Compression methods:}We discuss how to obtain the space-time MPS representation of the snapshot matrices.
 First, thanks to the MPS space-time solver, we can solve the governing PDE of the system and obtain the snapshot matrices directly from the MPS solution.
+Specifically, given an initial condition $\boldsymbol{u}_0$, we obtain the MPS space-time solution on the domain $\Omega\times(0,T]$ using the proposed solver.
+This MPS solution is used as the snapshot matrix $X'$ in the DMD method.
+Then, $X$ is computed by applying the downshift operator as an MPO on $X'$ and concatenating the initial condition $\boldsymbol{u}_0$.
+If the chosen time window of the MPS space-time solver captures all the relevant dynamics, then the DMD method is able to predict future solutions.

-However, we consider the general case with data that is not available in the MPS format.
-In this case, if the data is known to have an MPS structure, then the benefits of MPS-DMD far outweigh the overhead of finding the MPS representation.
-In practice, we observe that the bond dimensions are small, consistent with the decay of temporal entanglement shown in Fig.~\ref{fig:entanglement}.
+We also consider the general case where the data is not available in the MPS format.
+In this case, if the data is known to have a low-rank MPS structure, then the benefits of MPS-DMD far outweigh the overhead of finding the MPS representation.
+In practice, we observe that the bond dimensions are small, consistent with the low temporal entanglement shown in Fig.~\ref{fig:entanglement}.
 Thus, we can obtain the MPS efficiently using methods such as optimized TT-SVD algorithms~\cite{rohrig2022}, TT-cross approximation~\cite{OSELEDETS201070TTcross}, or streaming TT decompositions~\cite{kressner2023streaming}.

 In particular, our method to compress an arbitrary data set is as follows.
 The snapshot matrix $X'$ of size $N_x\times N_t$ is seen as: